NetsharpDEV/netsharpdev.github.io/_posts/2019-09-16-asynchronous-programming-in-dot-net.md

 ```

 Do you see how easy it is?
 At the very beginning I put forward the thesis that asynchronous programming is better - I continue to say, with the capabilities of today's computers, using many threads is an obligation and not just a good practice.
 However, it should be remembered that always when choosing a solution, template or technology should be guided by common sense and knowledge.
-If we are creating a simple console application that has to perform a few commands and finish, then rewriting it, redesigning asynchronous can be a slight overengineering, so remember!
+If we are creating a simple console application that has to execute a few commands and finish, then rewriting it, redesigning asynchronous can be a slight overengineering, so remember!
 Always think what you need at the moment and what is appropriate.

 That's it in the first part about asynchronous programming.
 In the next I will tell you a little more I will focus on the other issues related to asynchronous development and maybe we will slightly touch on reactive extensions.
 However, what you have read here should be enough to create a fully working application with asynchronous methods.